 2. Build on Structure

-A clearly defined structure gives your organization the firm foundation on which to implement Sales Performance Management.
+A clearly defined structure gives your organization the firm base or foundation on which to implement Sales Performance Management.
 This includes the sales process, hiring approach, Customer Relationship Management software, and other systems that support consistent execution across the organization.

 3. Measure and Analyze the Right Things